rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/04-source-code-and-image-repos.rst

 Overview
 `````````

-In this lab we're using `GOGS <https://gogs.io/>`__ deployed in a container to provide version control for the playbooks and roles we'll create.
+In this lab we're using :gogs:`GOGS<>` deployed in a container to provide version control for the playbooks and roles we'll create.
 Additionally we'll deploy a container registry to house our container images.
 Our tasks for this lab are to:

 1. Write a playbook to deploy GOGS on your control host
 2. Configure GOGS and confirm it's functioning properly